 words walking 2 march - 1 april 2010

-Roger Mortimer's richly lacquered paintings derive inspiration from history and legend, from medieval texts, illuminated manuscripts, religious imagery and maps.
-Ancient and modern collide in surprising and surreal juxtapositions of the mythical and the high tech.
-As tales of the Holy Grail portray quests for wisdom, so too Mortimer's paintings variously described as "elegant" and "carefully rendered jewel-like images" represent his search for a personal cosmology to make sense of contemporary global turbulence.
-As viewers, we are drawn into the quest to decipher the clues, codes, symbols and signs depicted in his enchanting maps of enigmatic landscapes.
+Mortimer's paintings variously described as "elegant" and "carefully rendered jewel-like images" represent his search for a personal cosmology to make sense of global turbulence.
+As viewers, we are drawn into the quest to decipher the clues, codes, symbols and signs depicted in his intriguing maps of enigmatic landscapes.

-In 2014 Roger was the Paramount Award Winner in the Wallace Art Awards - one of New Zealand's top art awards.
-This provided a six-month artist residency with the International Studio and Curatorial Program in New York.
-The judges said his work was "medieval in appearance and utterly contemporary contemporary in intent".
+In 2014 Mortimer was the Paramount Award Winner in the Wallace Art Awards - one of New Zealand's two top art awards - with the judge describing his work as "medieval in appearance and utterly contemporary contemporary in intent".

-Roger has a Bachelor of Fine Arts from the University of Auckland.
-He has been exhibiting for 15 years and has work in a range of public and private collections in New Zealand and Europe.
+In 2017, a survey exhibition was shown in public galleries in Wellington and Auckland.
+Mortimer has a Bachelor of Fine Arts from the University of Auckland and has work in a range of public and private collections in New Zealand and Europe.